deep6000/Bt-Mesh-Gesture-based-Remote-Controlled-Smart-Wheel-Chair/README.md

 # Gesture-based-Remote-Controlled-Smart-Wheel-Chair

+# PROBLEM BEING ADDRESSED
+The wheelchairs are usually controlled by a joystick attached to it.
+It is not possible to control the wheelchair remotely.
+It is not possible to provide maneuvering assistance if need be.
+We plan to implement remote maneuvering assistance.

+ # SOLUTION
+ - Blue Gecko is used as a low power node which is interfaced with a gesture sensor.
+ - When a gesture is detected Low Power Node communicates with the Friend Node.
+ - Depending upon the gesture the Friend Node moves the wheelchair.
+ - We plan to overcome range limitation by using Mesh Relays.
+ - If the wheelchair is out of range of the Remote, the Remote(LPN) communicates with the nearest Friend Node which relays the message to the Wheelchair(Friend) the Remote wishes to control.
+ - Central Device can be used to change the gesture parameters of LPN node and also the speed of the Wheelchair.

-• Minimized power usage to microamperes by incorporating low power nodes for communication. • Improved security by implementing Man In Middle protection scheme using Out of Band Authentication • Enhanced reliability and range of Mesh by implementing features like Mesh Hopping and Persistent data. • Achieved safety by designing automatic break system in wheelchair on obstacle detection.
+• Minimized power usage to microamperes by incorporating low power nodes for communication.
+• Improved security by implementing Man In Middle protection scheme using Out of Band Authentication
+• Enhanced reliability and range of Mesh by implementing features like Mesh Hopping and Persistent data.
+• Achieved safety by designing automatic break system in wheelchair on obstacle detection.